Flinner/clj-bril/README.md

 threading *macro*, yeah Clojure allows the code *itself* to be manipulated as code, blurring the the line between code and data.

-> Te most significant of these features is the fact that Lisp
+> The most significant of these features is the fact that Lisp
 > descriptions of processes, called procedures, can themselves be
 > represented and manipulated as Lisp data.
 The importance of this is
 > that there are powerful program-design techniques that rely on the